arpansahu/great_chat/Readme.md

     }
     ```

-    You can dry run and check weather it's renewal is working or not
+    You can dry run and check whether it's renewal is working or not
     ```
     sudo certbot renew --dry-run
     ```

-    Note: this process was for borcelle-crm.arpansahu.me and not for all subdomains.
+    Note: this process was for arpansahu.me and not for all subdomains.
-        For all subdomains we will have to setup a wildcard ssl certificate
+    For all subdomains, we will have to set a wildcard SSL certificate

 2. Enabling a Wildcard certificate

-    Here we will enable ssl certificate for all subdomains at once
+    Here we will enable an SSL certificate for all subdomains at once

-    Run following Command
+    Run the following Command
     ```
     sudo certbot certonly --manual --preferred-challenges dns
     ```